pratikcctech/CollisionDetection/Bezier/README.md

-Certainly!
-Here's a simple and short README for your Bezier curve implementation:

----

 # Bezier Curve Drawing

 This project provides a basic implementation of the Bezier curve algorithm in C++.
 The code includes a `Bezier` class with a constructor and a function to draw the Bezier curve.